 On May 2, 2006, we signed a letter of intent for an option to acquire a 75% interest in 219 claims located in northern Quebec, Canada.
 The vendor had the right and option to sell the remaining 25% interest in the property and exercised that right on February 28, 2007.
-Therefore we now own a 100% interest in this property.
-This agreement was subject to a 2% NSR ("net smelter return") with the vendor.
+Therefore we now own a 100% interest in this property, subject to a 2% NSR.
 As there has been a change in government in the province of Quebec, in particular a political party that advocates separation of Canada and Quebec, we are uncertain if any legislation will be introduced that will impact our business plan for this property.

-Further details on exploration programs carried out on the properties can be found below.
+Further details on exploration programs carried out on all our Company's properties can be found below.